A woman is lifting weights at a gym. There is a poster in front of her with an eye on it.

 The importance of protecting your eyes while skiing

 Alrighty then.
 Learn something new every day.
-But that is not why I started this page.
-I started this page to talk about visual impairment and sports.
+But that is not why I started writing this article.
+I started writing it to talk about visual impairment and sports.

 Other sports for the visually impaired

 But don’t take my word for it.
-The sightandsound.com site has an article listing ten sports for the visually impaired.2 To my list, they add things like table tennis and golf.
-They also suggest mountaineering and rowing!
+I recently came across an article online listing 10 sports for the visually impaired.
+To my list, they added things like table tennis and golf.
+They also suggested mountaineering and rowing!

 Do you like to bowl?
-There is a blind bowler organization you can join.
+There may even be a blind bowler organization you can join.
 You might even get good enough to bowl in tournaments!

-Physical activity such as that that we get with sports is good for us.
-If you need to improve your appetite or your sleep, exercise through sports will do it for you.
+Physical activity that we get doing sports is good for us.
+If you want to improve your overall health, it's well known that exercise through sports has a good chance of doing it for you, if you're cleared by a doctor for it.
 Want to expand your social circle?
-Engaging in sports will do that for you, too.
+Engaging in sports can do that for you, too.

 Sports can feel empowering

 Also, exercise and success at sports can be empowering.
-Vision loss is experienced by many as coming with a diminution of power.
+Vision loss is experienced by many as coming with a decreased sense of empowerment.
 Sports can help you get some of that back.

 Remember, sports are not just for kids.
 They are definitely not just for the fully sighted.
 Now, go play!